kaplan81/rick-morty-pwa-workbox/README.md

 <script src="/scripts/install.js"></script>
 ```

-The fist thing you need on this script are 2 variables: one for the button element and another one for the `beforeinstallprompt` event:
+The first thing you need in this script are 2 variables: one for the button element and another one for the `beforeinstallprompt` event that we initialize to `null`:

 ```javascript
 const installButton = document.querySelector('.install-btn');